-OFF-CAMPUS CLASSES: If the radio/TV announcement states that Kirtland classes are cancelled, that announcement includes Kirtland off-campus classes (Houghton Lake, Roscommon, Grayling, Mio, West Branch.
+OFF-CAMPUS CLASSES: If the radio/TV announcement states that Kirtland classes are cancelled, that announcement includes Kirtland off-campus classes (Roscommon and West Branch.)
 It does not include MTEC.

-M-TECSM AT KIRTLAND-GAYLORD CLASSES: Students should call the M-TEC weather line at 989-705-3696.
+M-TECTM AT KIRTLAND-GAYLORD CLASSES: Students should call the M-TEC weather line at 989-705-3696.
 A pre-recorded message will indicate whether or not classes are being held.
+Closings and cancellations will also be posted on Facebook, Twitter and through RAVE.